JuliaLang/julia/doc/manual/methods.rst

     julia> h(2.0, 3.0)
     10.0

-To suppress Julia's warning, the disambiguating method must be defined first, since otherwise the ambiguity exists, if transiently, until the more specific method is defined.
+It is recommended that the disambiguating method be defined first, since otherwise the ambiguity exists, if transiently, until the more specific method is defined.

 .. _man-parametric-methods: